hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 When an NPC collides with the trap a text message will inform the player that a creature has collided with the trap at a relavitve position to the player.

-A small amount of damage may also be applied to the create.
-TO CONFIRM
+A small amount of damage may also be applied to the creature based on the ``casting`` skill.

 ##### an_experience trap
 A trap that will increase or decrease the experience points for the player.